or-tools/java_or-tools/README.md

 [workflow_link]: https://github.com/or-tools/java_or-tools/actions

 # Introduction
-Sample project explaining how to use Google OR-Tools java artifact.
+Sample project explaining how to use Google OR-Tools with local java artifact.

 ## HowTo
 First dowload and extract the correct archive: